Fast Facts: Aging and Mental Health

 Join the Movement of Good — It’s the Colorado Way!
 Spark a Connection in the following ways:

-- You can make a donation: Our goal for the remainder of 2021 is to raise $25,000 for our programs.
-If you’d like to support our efforts as an organization, or allocate your gift directly to the Senior Companion Program, donate to our Colorado Gives Day campaign here.
+- You can make a donation: if you’d like to support our efforts as an organization, or allocate your gift directly to the Senior Companion Program.

-- You can volunteer: We are currently recruiting Senior Companion Volunteers in our service area.
+- You can volunteer: We are currently recruiting Senior Companion Volunteers in all service areas.
 Join our team of change makers by volunteering today!

 - You can become a Spark Member: Do you represent an organization that regularly recruits volunteers?
 Become a Spark Member and access benefits and opportunities to support your volunteer program!